AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Linked List :
 - Solved Remove Nth Node From End of List medium level on leetcode with tc of O(n) and sc of O(1) Beats 96.33% in runtime with JavaScript

 ### day 36 of #100DaysOfCode
 - Added Zoom buttons in Flow Component of Case Studies page
 - Learned about Backtracking algorithm

 #### Array :
 - Solved Combination Sum II medium level on leetcode with tc of O(n^2) and sc of O(1) Beats 86.8% in runtime with JavaScript

+### day 37 of #100DaysOfCode
+- Improved Zoom buttons functionality in Flow Component of Case Studies page
+- Learned about Bit

+#### Array :
+- Solved Single Number I on leetcode with tc of O(n) and sc of O(1) Beats 88.82% in runtime with JavaScript